caslab-yonsei/caslab-yonsei.github.io/news/_posts/_template.md

 template: true #(delete this line)
 ---

-(news description if needed, if provided changed linked to true)
+(news description if needed, if provided leave alterlink 0 )